Juneau: The State Capital of Alaska

 The Alaska State Legislature includes a Senate (20 seats) and House of Representatives (40 seats).
 Alaska’s legislative Session lasts 90 days, from January through April.

-Alaska’s capitol, completed in 1931, began as a territorial and federal building.
-When Alaska became a state in 1959, the building was given to the state to serve as our capitol.
+Alaska’s capital, completed in 1931, began as a territorial and federal building.
+When Alaska became a state in 1959, the building was given to the state to serve as our capital.
 Although it has no traditional dome, the capitol has marble columns, a reproduction of the Liberty Bell, and historical photographs and paintings.
 It’s open to the public for self-guided tours Monday - Friday throughout the year.

 When Alaska decided it needed a flag in 1927 (before we became a state), the territory hosted a contest among its 7th through 12th-grade school children.
 Thirteen-year-old Benny Benson, a 7th grade Alaska Native, won the contest with his design featuring the Big Dipper (part of the constellation Ursa Major, or Great Bear, symbolizing strength) and the North Star, which depicted future statehood.
 The blue background represents the brilliant Alaska sky and the forget-me-not, which is now the Alaska state flower.
 In 1959, the drafters of the Alaska constitution stipulated that the territorial flag become the official state flag.